llndklzr/thinkful-grad-jobs/README.md

 This is a _mono repo_.
 Both the frontend and backend are hosted in this repository.

 ### Frontend
-Everything should be turn key with the exception of the Google Maps API Key.
+For the frontend, everything should be turn key with the exception of the Google Maps API Key.
 You will need to [set one up](https://developers.google.com/maps/documentation/javascript/get-api-key) to play around in your development environment.

 Create a `.env` file and put the API key in there with the variable name `REACT_APP_GOOGLE_MAPS_API_KEY`.
 REMINDER: add the `.env` file to `.gitignore`.